openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-text-input-richtext.md

 - **Applicable Scenarios**:

-  The RichText component is suitable for loading and displaying HTML strings where extensive customization of the display effects is not required.
+  The RichText component is suitable for loading and displaying HTML strings where extensive customization of display effects is not required.
 The RichText component supports only a limited set of common properties and events.

-  The RichText component leverages the underlying Web component to provide foundational capabilities, including but not limited to HTML page parsing and rendering.
+  The RichText component leverages the underlying Web component to provide foundational capabilities, including but not limited to HTML parsing and rendering.
 Therefore, using the RichText component requires adherence to Web constraints.
 Common typical constraints include:

-  The default viewport size for mobile devices is 980px.
-This default ensures most web pages can be viewed normally on mobile devices.
-If the RichText component's width is less than this value, the HTML content inside may generate a scrollable page wrapped by the RichText component.
+  The default viewport size for mobile devices is 980px, which ensures most web pages can be viewed normally on mobile devices.
+If the RichText component's width is smaller than this value, the HTML content inside may generate a scrollable page wrapped by the RichText component.
 To override the default value, add the following tag within the content:

     ```html
     <meta name="viewport" content="width=device-width">